 In September 1987, the doors opened and the staff welcomed 350 students.
-Within a short span of time the enrollment increased to 935 students, which is stands as the apporximate annual enrollment.
+Within a short span of time, the enrollment increased to 935 students, which stand as the approximate annual enrollment.
 Crossing over cultural, ethnic, language, and economic boundaries, a diverse music academy was created offering a breadth of classes and opportunities including instrumental instruction, piano, electronic music, choral, drama, dance, musical theatre, music tech and theatre management.
-Recognizing the limitations of a public school, Mr. Norman J. Pattiz, an alumni of Alexander Hamilton High School, was approached as a potential advisor/donor.
+Recognizing the limitations of a public school, Mr. Norman J. Pattiz, an alumnus of Alexander Hamilton High School, was approached as a potential advisor/donor.
 Hardly expecting the enthusiastic response of Mr. Pattiz, the school continues to be supported with his foundation’s generosity.
 A standard high school auditorium was transformed into a state of the art concert hall, new piano labs were purchased, scholarships were created and awarded.

 In 1989 Mr. Pattiz was inducted as the second recipient of the Academy’s Hall of Fame.
 The Academy of Music has been recognized by NARAS as a Grammy Signature School, Down Beat magazine has recognized the jazz ensemble and jazz chorus for excellence, and many performing groups have received numerous awards for competitions around the country.
 Invitations to perform at venues in Los Angeles are numerous.
-Leadership and stability measure the quality of any good institution and the Academy of Music has been fortunate to have embodied both in good administrators, which have included Jim Berk (4 years), who later became Principal of the complex, Jeff Kaufman (11 years), David Way (4 years), and currently Marlene Zuccaro (in her 9th year).
+Leadership and stability measure the quality of any good institution and the Academy of Music has been fortunate to have embodied both in good administrators, which have included Jim Berk (4 years), who later became Principal of the complex, Jeff Kaufman (11 years), David Way (4 years), and Marlene Zuccaro, who retired spring April 2018 (9 years).